Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

 - The ``--device`` (or ``-d``) used to specify the device to be reset

-    - <bdf>+ : Mandetory, has to be specified with one or more device bdf
+    - <user bdf>+ : Mandetory, has to be specified with one or more device user bdf
     - ``all``: To specify all devices ``–-device all``  or ``-d all``  can be used
 - The ``--read-mem`` is used to read from perticular memory location.
 It has to use with following arguments